openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 Armor provides a bonus to your Resilience defense, thus reducing or negating the damage that you would suffer from many types of attacks.

-Armor comes in 3 types: light, medium, and heavy in terms of the protection they offer, ranging from a +1 to +3 bonus to defense.
+Armor comes in 3 types: light, medium, and heavy in terms of the protection they offer, ranging from a +1 to +3 bonus to your Resilience defense.
 The examples below are general guidelines, feel free to create your own names, but armor should not grant a bonus greater than +3 to defense.

 The Armor table summarizes the following properties of each type of armor: